nadia-solution-tracker/third-milestone-project/README.md

 **Home**- serves as an initial landing page for all users.
 Users are able to access the following :
 - A static clickable navigation menu with items like Home, Recipes , Login, Register
 - Have a snick pick at the top 3 most popular recipes as card.
-- Clicking an image recipe in the card opens up the image to have a better view of the recipe
+- Clicking an image recipe in the card opens up the image to have a better look of the dish
-- A view recipe button that will redirect you to more details for the recipe.
+- A **View Recipe** button that will redirect you to the detailed recipe.
-- View all the recipes store in the database either by clicking the “Recipe” link on the menu or the “View all Recipes” button on the home page.
+- View all recipes store in the database either by clicking the **Recipe** link on the menu or the **View all Recipes** button on the home page.
 - Search provided at the footer of the page to Search recipes by food title, multiple ingredients or any other keywords.
 - A Carousal displaying 5 random images from different websites at a set interval.
+- If a valid user logs in displays a message "Welcome <username>"

 *Pages created:* base.html and index.html